How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Next, consultants must check with their competitors to ensure that the markup does not go beyond 25-30 percent.

 New consultants undercharge to build a portfolio so you would expect to get great deals from working with one.
-Although the fees could vary primarily depending on the location among other factors.
+Although the consulting fees could vary primarily depending on the location among other factors.

 The daily rate is basically derived from a consultant’s hourly rate multiplied by the number of hours per day that a consultant is expected to be available for work.